raushan-ttn/nodejs-learning/nodeJs-readMe.txt

                                        save command is issued and the actual saving of the document, or also after the actual saving.

 33. DOCUMENT MIDDLEWARE: runs before .create() and .save() not work before .insertMany().
+34. QUERY MIDDLEWARE: allows us to run functions before or after a certain query is executed.
+This will work with "find" hook and "this" will hold current query.

+35.